koka-lang/koka/doc/spec/spec.kk.md

 {.grammar .lex}

 Identifiers always start with a letter and may contain underscores and dashes.
+Identifiers are allowed to end with a question mark or prime.
 Like in Haskell, constructors always begin with an uppercase letter while regular identifiers are lowercase.
 The rationale is to quickly distinguish constants from variables in pattern matches.
 Here are some example of valid identifiers: